 Miami Schools Offering Degrees in Fashion Design

 Students interested in studying fashion design in Miami have a couple options.
-This article looks at two schools, one just six minutes from downtown and the other about 35 minutes away.
+This article looks at two schools, one close to downtown and the other about 35 minutes away.
 Both offer undergraduate programs in fashion design.
 You'll also find a table of facts about each school, such as size, tuition and the graduation rate.
 Following information about these institutions and their programs is a listing of other Miami-area schools that offer relevant programs.

 - Another option is Keiser University - Ft Lauderdale, about 32 miles from Miami in Ft.
 Lauderdale.
 The university has an associate degree program in fashion design and merchandising.